What is Queer Ecology?

 I've now been writing and teaching about this subject for years and I realise more each day that none of this is new.
 While the term queer ecology might be relatively new, among many Indigenous communities and others living closer to the nonhuman world than the industrial society that I grew up in this knowledge of more than human gender, sex and sexuality is ancient.

 I'm proud to be a queer ecology educator - I write, give queer ecology workshops, and guided walks.
-You can contact me here.
+Contact me here for more information.

 And here are some amazing Queer Ecology resources: